wnbrb/interview-prep/solutions/persistent_bugger.md

 ```

 Why? 🤯
-Well, Ruby assumes that there are two rules for the remainder that need to be fulfilled:
+Well, Ruby assumes that there are **two rules for the remainder** that need to be fulfilled:

 1. The remainder has to be positive.
-2. The remainder has to be less than the divisor (that's the 3 - the number by which another number is to be divided)
+2. The remainder has to be less than the divisor (that's the 3 - the number by which another number is to be divided see below)

 [Ruta](https://twitter.com/rreisoh) explained it like this - starting off with the example of 5 divided 3.
 If we work with full numbers, 5 divided by 3 is 1 with a remainder of 2: